-The company also has defined contribution plans.
-Contributions are made to provident fund in India for employees at the rate of 12% of basic salary as per regulations.
+38. The company also has defined contribution plans.
+Contributions are made to provident fund in India for employees at rate of the decided by the board.
 The contributions are made to registered provident fund administered by the government.
 The obligation of the company is limited to the amount contributed and it has neither contractual nor any constructive obligation.
-The expense recognised during the period towards defined contribution plan is INR 10.55 Lakhs (March 31, 2021: INR 11.53 Lakhs).
+The expense recognized during the period towards defined contribution plan is INR 11.02 Lakhs (March 31, 2022: INR 10.55 Lakhs).